 “CFD Use” means the Use of Information for the purpose of the calculation and/or provision of values or prices for trading in (i) CFDs, (ii) spread betting, (iii) binary options and (iv) other instruments tradable on a CFD Platform, even where the calculation of the prices is performed by a Service Facilitator.

-“CFD Use Licence” means the non-exclusive, revocable and non-transferable license for CFD Use, subject to the terms and conditions of the Agreement.
+“CFD Use Licence” means the non-exclusive, revocable and non-transferable licence for CFD Use, subject to the terms and conditions of the Agreement.

 “CFD White Label Service” means a service provided and controlled by the Contracting Party and/or its Affiliates who/which are appointed by a third party (a “CFD White Label Service Client”) to engage in CFD Use and provide values or prices for trading instruments tradable on a CFD Platform to the CFD White Label Service Client’s customers, including by creating and administering a CFD Platform, on behalf of the CFD White Label Service Client and where the provision of such CFD White Label Service is accepted by Euronext according to the criteria outlined in clause 5.7 and 5.8 of the EMDA Use Policy.